 How to change date stamp settings on Nikon?

 Almost all Nikon cameras have a similar menu layout, and you can find the date stamp options under the Setup menu.
-The Setup menu is designated with a wrench icon, and contains the date stamp settings with 4 options – Off, Date, Date and Time, Date Counter.
+The Setup menu is designated with a wrench icon and contains the date stamp settings with four options – Off, Date, Date and Time, and Date Counter.

-You need to select Off so that none of your future photos show up with a bright orange text anymore.
+You need to select Off so that none of your future photos shows up with a bright orange text anymore.

-Like Nikon cameras, Canon cameras too give you the option of turning off the date stamp.
+Like Nikon cameras, Canon cameras allow you to turn off the date stamp.
 After you have turned on the camera, click on the Menu button and go to the Shooting tab.
-This will be shown by a camera icon.
+A camera icon will show this.

 How to change date stamp settings on Canon?

-Similar to all other point and shoot cameras and modern smartphones, the Samsung Galaxy camera also has the option of turning date stamps off.
+Like all other point-and-shoot cameras and modern smartphones, the Samsung Galaxy camera can also turn date stamps off.

 How to change date stamp settings for Samsung Galaxy?

-Go to the default camera settings and click on Settings.
-You will find this option as a gear-shaped icon on the top right corner.
+Go to the default camera settings and click Settings.
+You will find this option as a gear-shaped icon in the top right corner.